Altinn/altinn-studio-docs/content/notifications/explanation/send-condition/_index.nb.md

 #### Example Decoded Token

-Here is an example showing some of the claims in a decoded Maskinporten token from Altinn Notifications.
+Here is an example displaying some of the claims in a decoded Maskinporten token from Altinn Notifications:

 ```json
 {